 Meaningful online engagement is also an option, and we are open to providers that are able to provide live online engagement with our pupils.

-Providers are welcome to leave a copy of their prospectus or other relevant course literature at the school's Main Reception or in the Careers Resource Centre, which is managed by the school librarian.
+Providers are welcome to leave a copy of their prospectus or other relevant course literature at the school's Main Reception or with the Careers Lead.